appwrite/website/src/partials/resource-limits.md

 * Realtime subscriptions disabled.
 ---
 * **Storage**
 * File uploads are disabled.
-Persists across billing periods.
+Persists across billing periods until storage is .
 {% /table %}

 ## Switching to Starter plan and reaching limits {% #switching-to-starter-plan-reaching-resource-limits %}

-When you switch from Pro or Scale plan to Starter plan, you will be able to take advantage of the existing limits until the end of the current billing period.
+When an orgnization switches from Pro or Scale plan to Starter plan, the organization's projects will be able to take advantage of the existing limits until the end of the current billing period.
 After the billing period ends, the Starter plan limits and consequences will apply.

 If an organisation has multiple members after the billing period ends, all admins besides the original creator of the organization will be removed.